idibau/ifc2citygml/README.md

 * **Buildings:** `IfcBuildingStorey` structures are identified.
 * **Bridges:** `IfcBridgePart` structures are identified.

-Note: To ensure compatibility and simplicity in the output, any nested spatial hierarchies are flattened to a single level during the conversion.
+During the conversion, nested spatial hierarchies are flattened into a single level to ensure compatibility with CityGML, which, in contrast to IFC, does not support nested hierarchical spatial structures.

-### Property Mapping
+### Property and attribute mapping

-For each entity defined in the configuration, you can specify which **Properties** should be transferred.
-These properties are automatically mapped to **Generic Attribute Sets** within the resulting CityGML file.
-Use this notation to configure the properties: \$pset.\$property.
+For each entity defined in the configuration, you can specify which **Properties** and **Attributes** should be transferred.
+The properties are automatically mapped to **Generic Attribute Sets**.
+The attributes are mapped to **Generic Attributes**.
+Properties and attributes that cannot be found are ignored.

+Use this notation to configure the properties: pset_name.property_name

+The **Name** and **Description** attributes are automatically considered and must not be specified explicitly.

 ### Technical documentation

-The technical documentation can be found [here](configuration_schema.md).
-To generate the document "configuration schema" do the following:
+The technical documentation for the configuration can be found [here](configuration_schema.md).
+To generate the document, do the following:

 Generate json schema: